-"shall be with a flood" A flood of people, a great army, that shall be used to attack Jerusalem by the Antichrist.
+"shall be with a flood" Possibly a flood of people, a great army, that shall be used to attack Jerusalem by the Antichrist.
+We know there will be millions involved at Armageddon (including the 200 million man army from the east).